Posted by Tsaress in Mar 04,2012 with Comments Off on Karen Interview

 “But she’s watched the film and left a message for me saying that she loved it, so that was amazing.”

-Posted by Tsaress in Jan 19,2012 with No Comments
+Posted by Tsaress in Jan 19,2012 with Comments Off on We’ll Take Manhattan Articles

-Posted by Tsaress in Jan 16,2012 with No Comments
+Posted by Tsaress in Jan 16,2012 with Comments Off on Loads of scans including The Observer and The Sunday Times

 Huge thanks to the scans from Dave please remember these are exclusives to the site so no reposting on other fansites/facebook groups/tumblr and please do not cut off the website address so you can edit the pictures.